 Continuous High Intensity sessions typically involve moving for 15-20 minutes without stopping at a pace approximately 90-95 percent of the maximal pace you could hold for that duration.
 The workout should be very demanding but not totally exhausting.
 On a scale of 1-10, with 10 being the greatest effort possible, the workout should feel like 8-9.
 If you are at a low fitness level, one set of 15-20 minutes is sufficient.

 A reasonable recovery period is approximately half of the work time.
-During this time, keep moving at a low intensity with a slow jog, brisk walk or easy stroke.
-Do not come to a complete stop.
+During this time, keep moving at a low intensity with an easy stroke.

 INTERVALS: SHORT INTENSE WORK WITH PERIODS OF RECOVERY

 These sessions alternate short, intense work intervals with periods of recovery.
-The format consists of running 1/4-mile intervals or swimming 100-yard intervals, allowing a recovery period of 2-2 1/2 times the amount of time it takes to perform the work interval.
+The format consists of swimming 100-yard intervals, allowing a recovery period of 2-2 1/2 times the amount of time it takes to perform the work interval.

-Your intensity or pace should be slightly faster than the pace of your most recent 1.5-mile run or 500-yard swim.
+Your intensity or pace should be slightly faster than the pace of your most recent 500-yard swim.

 For swimming, your 100-yard interval pace should initially be 2 seconds faster than your base.
 If you completed a 500-yard swim in 10:30 with a 100-yard base pace of 2:06 your intervals should be approximately 2:04.

 Work on consistency, trying to keep little variation between your fastest and slowest interval and pacing yourself to be fastest at the end of the workout.
 Every 4th or 5th week, it may be beneficial to increase your intensity using shorter, more frequent intervals.
-For example, 16-20 x 220-yard running intervals or 16-20 x 50-yard swimming intervals.
+For example,16-20 x 50-yard swimming intervals.
 Allow enough recovery time to maintain the proper work intensity, without taking excessive time or wasting time.

-To promote faster, more complete recovery, use some active recovery, such as brisk walking, easy stroking or slow jogging for part of the time between intervals.
+To promote faster, more complete recovery, use some active recovery, such as easy stroking.

 | Read more about swim training on the SEAL + SWCC Training Forum.